cerebral-legacy/cerebral-website/app/markdown/doc_structuring_state2.md

 Our application should just show a list of items and allow us to add new items with a title.
 Thinking about what state your application needs before you implement logic and UI is a very good exercise that can be done with multiple developers.
 Basically you describe what state is needed to produce the UI you want to build for your users.

 ### Namespaces
 Typically you create namespaces for your state to structure it.
-Typically in an application with multiple pages you would namespace by page:
+In an application with multiple pages you might namespace by page:

 ```javascript
 const model = Model({